International Program

 DOE National Laboratories

-Also, the Pacific Northwest National Laboratory (PNNL) is leading a team involving Hanford, the National Institute of Standards and Technology, Vanderbilt University, Washington State University, and the Luela University of Technology in Sweden to explore the performance of low activity waste glass by investigating natural erosion of ancient hillforts in Sweden.
+The Pacific Northwest National Laboratory is leading a team involving Hanford, the National Institute of Standards and Technology, Vanderbilt University, Washington State University, and the Luela University of Technology in Sweden to explore the performance of low activity waste glass by investigating natural erosion of ancient hillforts in Sweden.

-EM regularly promotes our National Laboratories’ expertise by advancing collaboration with foreign countries/ international partners through Strategic Partnership Projects (SPPs).
-SPPs allow EM DOE National Laboratories to share their expertise, knowledge, lessons learned, and environmental technologies with other international organizations working to address environmental waste management concerns.
+Additionally, through Strategic Partnership Projects DOE National Labs share their expertise, knowledge, lessons learned, and environmental technologies with other international organizations working to address environmental waste management concerns.

-EM enables international travel for EM employees and facilitates foreign delegation visits to the US.
+EM enables international travel for EM employees and facilitates foreign delegation visits to the U.S. to engage with EM/DOE officials.

 Leisa Pope